KenanHanke/rbloom/README.md

   information.
 - **Lightweight:** `rbloom` has no dependencies of its own.
-- **Maintainable:** The entire library fits comfortably in less than 400 lines of code, and it's written in idiomatic Rust.
+- **Maintainable:** The entire library fits comfortably in a few hundred lines of code, and it's written in idiomatic Rust.
 Even if I were to stop maintaining `rbloom` (which I don't intend to), it would be trivially easy for you to fork it and keep it working for you.